Project

 Actions #10

-Updated by peacememories about 12 years ago
+Updated by peacememories over 12 years ago

 I'm a bit disappointed that there seems to be neither progress with nor interest in this bug.
 I'm still using 1.4.26 (bug can of course be observed there).